markiewitch/security-monitor/README.md

 - [ ] running checks on schedule
 - [ ] API for e.g. Icinga
 - [ ] secure storage of VCS credentials
+- [ ] authentication - SensioLabs Connect is implemented, more to come
-- [ ] authentication & authorization
+- [ ] authorization
 - [ ] closer integration with Github APIs (Checks API maybe?)
 - [x] list of packages installed per application with versions
 - [x] list of applications using a given package